-A veteran of the Civil War, Mansell was keeper of the light for forty years, from 1870 to 1909.
+A veteran of the Civil War, Richard Mansell was the first keeper of the light to hold the position for more than four years, and he held it an incredible forty years, from 1870 to 1909.
 An article in the Sandusky Daily Register in 1890 detailed Keeper Mansell’s dedication during a storm that was called “the most severe that has visited Huron for a long time.”

 It was now growing quite dark and Mr. Richard Mansell, in spite of the gale, started out to light the lamp in the Huron light house.
 Mr. Mansell is not a large man and people who watched his departure along the narrow, winding pathway thought he would scarcely reach his destination at all.
 Richard is not easily daunted, however, and holding onto the light hand-rail when the gusts came the hardest, he managed to work his way out to the open space on the extreme end of the pathway.
 There was no railing there and his figure was scarcely visible as he made a dive for the iron stairway leading up to the light house.
 He had scarcely grasped the banister when a wave dashed over the ends of the pier, washing it clear of all obstacles and dashing its spray over the light house forty feet in the air.
 Richard was safe, however, and in a moment more the bright light of the great Parisian lamp gave evidence that he was safe from all the storm.

-The rear light was placed at a bend in the west pier, roughly 400 yards from the pierhead light, and consisted of a square, pyramidal, skeletal, steel tower surmounted by a railed platform holding duplicate fourteen-inch headlight reflectors.
-The fixed red rear range light went into operation on August 29, 1919, and a fog bell, which was also included in the appropriation, was established in the tower at the end of the pier on April 9, 1923.
+The rear light was placed at a bend in the west pier, roughly 400 yards from the pierhead light, and consisted of a square, pyramidal, skeletal tower surmounted by a railed platform holding duplicate fourteen-inch headlight reflectors.
+The fixed red rear range light had a focal plane of seventy-one feet and went into operation on August 29, 1919.
+A fog bell, which was also included in the appropriation, was established in the tower at the end of the pier on April 9, 1923.

 A project was begun in May 1934 to create a 1,200-foot, rubble-mound extension to the west pier and remove 300 feet from the outer end of the east breakwater to widen the entrance to the harbor and create a larger turning basin in the Huron River.
 This work was completed the following year, and a fifty-foot-square crib was built at the outer end of the west pier to serve as the foundation for a steel lighthouse of a new design.